 We are seeking enthusiastic and dedicated Therapeutic Coordinators, whose professional background and training is underpinned by theories of working with trauma, attachment and loss.
-You will have some working knowledge in working with children and young people in the Care sector.
+You will have good working knowledge in working with children and young people in the Care sector.

 Compass Community Children’s Services is an independent social care and education provider with an excellent reputation for providing high quality and tailored packages of care to young people.